 How Do I Top Up Credits?

 Topping up credits can be processed at any time.
-With your first purchase - and at each renewal - your CSM will work with you on an estimation to ensure you have the right amount for the period ahead.
+Your CSM will work with you on an estimation to ensure you have the right amount for the period ahead.
 If plans change, it’s easy to update your recurring credit amount and top up on the go.

 Your CSM will help with estimations but you can use the credit cost reference table above to help.

 Contact your CSM to add credits to your account.
-They will confirm pricing and timing.
+They will confirm pricing and and issue a quote.

-Once processed, your billing portal will show the updated balance, enabling your team to send requests again.
+Once processed, your billing portal will show the updated balance immediately and you will be able to use credits in Pinpoint.

 Do Credits Expire or Roll Over?

-Credits renew on your usual subscription cycle (ie annually)
+Credits renew on your chosen subscription cycle (ie annually or quarterly)

 All credit subscriptions have a rollover period that depends on your billing cycle.
 If annual or above, this is 90 days, giving you 455 days to use that allocation of credits until expiry.
-For sub-annual billing (such as quarterly or monthly), the rollover is 30 days.
+For sub-annual billing (such as quarterly or monthly), the rollover is 30 days on top off the subscription window.

 FAQs and Troubleshooting